From the Light

 Dave Christensen, Director of Harvey Milk Photo Center

 My name is Jimi Crowley, a San Francisco native, born right up the street on Stanyan at St Mary’s Hospital.
 Most of my work photographing bands was seeking out the manager of the band and showing him some of my work.
-It always got me into the bands shows that I loved, included Rock, Reggae, Blues and Soul.
+It always got my into the bands shows that I loved, included Rock, Reggae, Blues and Soul.
 I did it not for money but for the love of doing it.
 I always shot from the crowd since 1977, though It was The Rolling Stones in 1994 that first allowed me entry, allowing me to photography the band from the pit (a place known by all photographers).
 I’ve travelled the world photographing the acts I loved including The Rolling Stones.
-Recently, Eric Clapton will use one of my photographs that will be included in a poster done by a Bay Area artist for Eric Clapton’s 2019 American Tour Poster.
-To be sold at The Chase Center on September 11th, 2019.
-Also, award winning Irish Director Emer Reynolds is directing Phil Lynott: “Songs For When I’m Away”, a documentary, now in the editing stage of production, in which some of my photographs that were donated, and may appear.
+Award winning Irish Director Emer Reynolds is directing Phil Lynott: “Songs For When I’m Away”, a documentary, now in the editing stage of production, in which some of my photographs that were donated, and may appear.

 For over 40 years I have been a photographer / videographer / and a video producer.
 Most of my work has been musicians, conventions all kinds, wedding photography, and other events.
 I’ve had the pleasure of working with great people, great talent and great companies like Air France, Air Touch, American General, Basic American Foods, Chips and Technologies, Compaq Computers, Foster Farms, Genentech, Glen Ellen, Intel, Robert Mondavi, Monsanto, Ortho, Pepsi, Piper Jaffery, and The Shaklee Corporation …to name a few.

 At first, nature and people were my interests.
-Nature, because I wanted to follow the works of Ansel Adams and people because the house I grew up in was like a Grand Central Station for some very interesting characters.
+Nature, because I wanted to follow the works of Ansel Adams and people because the house a grew up in was like a Grand Central Station for some very interesting characters.
 It was when I attended a concert in 1976, that’s when I realized what I wanted to photograph.
 I have always loved music and photography and thought I could combine the two.
-I have photographed and worked with such bands as The Rolling Stones, Eric Clapton, Ziggy Marley, Jimmy Cliff, ZZ Top, Lynyrd Skynyrd, The Wailers and Ziggy Marley.
+I have photographed and worked with such bands as The Rolling Stones, Eric Clapton, Ziggy Marley, Jimmy Cliff, ZZ Top, Lynyrd Skynyrd and The Wailers.

 Photo by Jimi Crowley